President – Creative Learning

 Dr. Khan frequently comments on BBC, CNN International, FOX and VOA TV, Bridges TV, NPR and other radio and TV networks.
 His political commentaries appear regularly in newspapers in over 20 countries.
 He has lectured in North America, East Asia, Middle East and Europe .
 Dr. Khan is from Hyderabad in India.
 He is married to Reshma and has a son Rumi, and a daughter Ruhi.
 His articles on Islam and American Muslims can be read at www.ijtihad.org and his commentaries on global politics can be read at www.Glocaleye.org.

 Rachel Landale came to Creative Learning in 2014 to launch the newest division of Creative Learning, Global Education Initiatives, with former Board Member Dr. Tahir Shad.
 Rachel graduated with a BA in International Studies, French and Anthropology from Washington College and concentrated in Peace and Conflict Resolution and African Studies.
 Rachel oversees and develops both international and domestic programs for Global Education Initiatives (GEI) including conferences, seminars and internships.
-She also manages company operations, providing support to Creative Learning and all its divisions.
+In addition to her work for GEI, Rachel helps facilitate training programs for CL’s other divisions including the Market Readiness Program through Aid To Artisans.
+She also manages company operations and communications, providing support to Creative Learning and all its divisions.

 Alexandra Mae Panaguiton